thousandbrainsproject/monty_lab/monty_meets_world/README.md

 There won't be any output until you take a picture in the iOS App.

 For streaming to work you need to go to the system settings of your app and change the URL to your local Wi-Fi IP address.
 To set this, you can go to the system settings on your device (like on the iPad) and search for `MontyMeetsWorld`.
 This should take you to the app settings which should have a `Monty URL` field.
 You can find your Wi-Fi IP address in your Wi-Fi settings on your laptop.
 Enter `http://your.wifi.ip.address:8080` into the app settings field on the iPad.
-Make sure to set the same IP address in the `tbp.monty/frameworks/environment_utils/server.py` script on line 62 (`ip_address`).
+Make sure to set the same IP address in the `tbp.monty/frameworks/environment_utils/server.py` script by setting the `MONTY_SERVER_IP_ADDRESS` environment variable (run `export MONTY_SERVER_IP_ADDRESS=<your_wifi_ip_address>`.
 Also, make sure that both your laptop and your device are on the same Wi-Fi.

 ## 3. Processing Data in Monty